Pantau-RAPBD/pantau-rapbd.github.io/README.md

 # Pantau RAPBD

-Technologies used:
+## Technologies

+No server side technology is used, intended to be easily improved by anyone with JS + HTML skills.

-  - Plain HTML
+  - HTML
   - AngularJS
   - FireBase

-No server side technology is used, intended to be easily improved by anyone with JS + HTML skills.
+## Getting started

-To run this, you just need to register on http://www.firebase.com to get your own development server.
-Then follow the instruction in the first section of https://www.firebase.com/docs/web/guide/login/facebook.html.
+To run this, you just need to register on [firebase](http://www.firebase.com) to get your own development server.
+Then follow the instruction in the first section of [guide](https://www.firebase.com/docs/web/guide/login/facebook.html).
 And replace the following line in `index-controller.js` with your server URL:

     var ref = new Firebase("https://vivid-torch-9223.firebaseio.com/");